 Your relationship with your spouse has grown increasingly distant through time.
 You find weird expenditures that your spouse can’t explain.
 Your partner disappears without explanation or locks themselves in a private room for hours.
 If you experience any of this, you may ask, “Are you married to a sex addict?”

-As the partner of a sex addict, you experience trauma that comes with the discovery and recovery process.
+As the partner of a sex addict, you may experience betrayal trauma that comes with the discovery and recovery process.
 Know that your feelings and experience are valid.
 You, too, deserve support and recovery.
 If you’re both willing, you can rebuild your relationship as well.

 Discovering You’re Married to a Sex Addict